 Felicia Körner

-I’m an ELLIS PhD student in Natural Language Processing at MaiNLP lab (LMU Munich), supervised by Prof. Dr. Barbara Plank.
+I’m an ELLIS PhD student in Natural Language Processing at MaiNLP lab (LMU Munich), supervised by Prof. Dr. Barbara Plank, and co-supervised by Prof. Dr. Anna Korhonen.
+I am also associated with the Munich Center for Machine Learning.

-I’m interested in building robust NLP models which work well in low-resource settings and for a variety of languages.
-I’m also interested in situated language understanding and dialogue systems.
+I aim to build robust NLP models which work well in low-resource settings and for a variety of languages; the focus of my PhD is on modular multilingual language modeling.
+I’m also interested in situated language understanding and dialogue systems, a result of my industry experience in the conversational AI space.

 In 2020, I obtained an MSE from Johns Hopkins University in Computer Science, with a focus on Human Language Technology.
-I was advised by Prof. Dr. Philipp Koehn, and conducted independent research on the topic of parallel corpus filtering for the purpose of machine translation.
+I was advised by Prof. Dr. Philipp Koehn, and conducted independent research on parallel corpus filtering for the purpose of machine translation.

 During my studies, I worked as a software engineer, both frontend and backend, at Big Huge Games, IDIES, and FAST 3D.